A SHORT HISTORY OF THE NETHERLANDS

 During the 17th century the Netherlands became a prosperous trading nation helped by a 12 year truce with Spain from 1609 to 1621.
 The Dutch East India Company was formed in 1602.
 The Dutch West India Company was formed in 1621 and in 1625 the Dutch founded New York (later New Amsterdam).
 In 1652 they founded a colony in south Africa.

 Meanwhile Dutch sailors went on long voyages.
 In 1606 Willem Jansz discovered Australia and in 1642 Abel Tasman discovered Tasmania.

-Meanwhile the Spanish finally recognised the independence of the Netherlands in 1648.
+Meanwhile the Spanish finally recognized the independence of the Netherlands in 1648.

 However trade rivalry with England led to three wars in 1652-54, 1665-67 and 1672-74.
 However William of Orange, Stadholder (ruler) of the Netherlands made peace with England and married Princess Mary of England.
 In 1688 William became king of England.

 In the late 17th century science, art and philosophy flourished in the Netherlands.
 However as an economic and political power Holland declined in the 18th century.
 The Dutch were involved in the War of the Spanish Succession against the French.
 The long war left the Netherlands exhausted.
 Increasingly Britain and France dominated world trade.

 At the end of the 18th century Europe was thrown into turmoil by the French Revolution.
 In 1795 the French invaded The Netherlands and founded the Batavian Republic.
 In 1806 Napoleon made his brother Louis king of the Netherlands.
 However the brothers fell out and Louis was forced to abdicate in 1810.
 The Netherlands was then absorbed into the French Empire.